sakshipatare/Movie_App/README.md

-This project is all about react Component
+# This project is all about React Components.